tvanepps/State-of-the-Mixers-Summer-2019/README.md

 ## Summary

-Observers of the Ethereum ecosystem have their attention constantly full of inputs and new developments, which has the paradoxical efect of making bandwidth seem very full, and time very slow.
-Given these conditions, it's sometimes challenging to sort out which kernels of ideas should be funded, either as a public good or for-profit.
-Sustainability models for each are only beginning to be sorted out.

-The on-chain mixer vertical (if it can be called that) also experiences this.
-Many academic papers are written but they are deployed on chain.
-Small, agile teams have the ability to iterate quickly but at the cost of a long term execution (so far).

 This document is meant to serve as a general overview of all mixer efforts currently in development for Ethereum.
 Requested by Moloch, in the interest of reducing information overhead and duplicative efforts for current teams and prospective developers. 👹

 Also included is general tradeoffs and considerations for Snarks / Ring Signatures.
 Developers looking to create their own mixer will hopefully be able to use this as a reference.